forge-55/bunkeros/docs/reference/about.md

 ## What is BunkerOS?

 BunkerOS is a configuration layer for Arch Linux that provides a productivity-focused Sway desktop environment.
-Rather than being a standalone distribution, BunkerOS is installed on top of your existing Arch Linux (or Arch-based) system.
+Rather than being a standalone distribution, BunkerOS is installed on top of your minimal Arch Linux system.

 Built on vanilla Arch Linux with transparent, symlinked configurations, BunkerOS combines performance with disciplined productivity workflows.
 It delivers a distraction-free, tactical computing environment that values operational excellence over visual flourish.